gardener/gardener/docs/development/testmachinery_tests.md

   -project-namespace=$PROJECT_NAMESPACE
 ```

-#### Shoot Update test
+#### Shoot Update Test

-The Update Shoot test is meant to test the kubernetes version update of a existing shoot.
+The Update Shoot test is meant to test the Kubernetes version update of a existing shoot.
-If no specific version is provided the next patch version is automatically selected.
+If no specific version is provided, the next patch version is automatically selected.
-If there is no available newer version this test is a noop.
+If there is no available newer version, this test is a noop.

 **Example Run**